Updated: Feb 23, 2022

 We often believe that our safety zones are just that, safe.
 But, as humans we’re often misunderstanding what a safety zone really is.
 We don’t have the insight to see as far into the future as God can.
 Therefore we often make our decisions about our relationships based on how they feel right now.
-Unfortunately we’re often wrong and our assumed insight can bring a price we may not understand until we leave these bodies.
+Unfortunately we’re often wrong and our assumed insight can wreck our understanding. .

-It’s a natural human thing to organize our thoughts, opinions and experiences into categories.
-Eating delicious foods, watching a great movie, enjoying a moment with good friends, those all go into the “good times” box.
-Getting into an auto accident, missing the nail and hammering your thumb, having something stolen, those go into the “ugly moments” box.
+It’s a natural human thing to organize our thoughts, opinions and experiences into categories (compartments).
+Eating delicious foods, watching a great movie, enjoying a moment with good friends; those all go into the “good times” box.
+Getting into an auto accident, missing the nail and hammering your thumb, having something stolen; those go into the “ugly moments” box.

 Walk past a garbage dumpster, yep, that one goes in the “bad smells” category.
 Petting a puppy, that’s probably going into the “uplifting moments” box (unless you’re allergic, then maybe you could pet a baby elephant or something like that).

-Then there are the opposing categories like “Safe” and “Dangerous”.
-Stepping out into moving traffic, drinking from a bottle marked “TOXIC!!!” or licking an electric fence.
-FYI, those go in the dangerous, don’t-try-this-at-home group.
+Then there are the categories that oppose each other, like “Safe” and “Dangerous”.
+Stepping out into moving traffic, drinking from a bottle marked “TOXIC!!!” or licking an electric fence; FYI, those go in the dangerous, don’t-try-this-at-home group.

 I have two points here: